nextcord/nextcord/README.rst

 - Modern Pythonic API using ``async`` and ``await``
 - Proper rate limit handling
-- Optimised in both speed and memory
+- Optimized in both speed and memory

 Installing
 ----------